Find Affordable College Courses

 Medford, MA

-Tufts University came in at #7 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the New England Region ranking.
+Tufts University ranked #7 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the New England Region list.
 Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.

 Of the 26 students majoring in philosophy and religious studies at Tufts, 65% are male and 35% are female.